Eggplant: From Arabic into Greek and beyond

 From these forms came the botanical Latin melongēna.
 This was used by Tournefort as a genus name in 1700, then by Linnaeus as a species name in 1753.
 It remains in scientific use.

 These forms also gave rise to the Caribbean English melongene.

 The Italian melanzana, through folk-etymology, was adapted to mela insana ('mad apple'): already by the thirteenth century, this name had given rise to a tradition that eggplants could cause insanity.
 Translated into English as 'mad-apple', 'rage-apple', or 'raging apple', this name for eggplants is attested from 1578 and the form 'mad-apple' may still be found in Southern American English.

 Other English names

 The plant is also known as guinea squash in Southern American English.
-The term guinea in the name originally denoted the fact that the fruits were associated with West Africa.
+The term guinea in the name originally denoted the fact that the fruits were associated with West Africa, specifically the region that is now the modern day country Guinea.

 It has been known as 'Jew's apple', apparently in relation to a belief that the fruit was first imported to the West Indies by Jewish people.